mariamb97/my-wardrobe/README.md

 ### Database Prep

-Add a `.env` file to the project folder of this repository containing the MySQL authentication information for MySQL user:
+Create a `.env` file to the project folder of this repository containing the MySQL authentication information for MySQL user:

 ```

 DB_HOST=localhost
-DB_USER=root
+DB_USER=YOUR_USERNAME
 DB_NAME=my_wardrobe
 DB_PASS=YOUR_PASSWORD

 ```

-(replace `YOUR_PASSWORD` with your actual password)
+(replace `YOUR_USERNAME` and `YOUR_PASSWORD` with your actual username and password)

-Type `mysql -u root -p` to access the MySQL CLI using your password.

 In the MySQL CLI, type `create database my_wardrobe;` to create a database in MySQL.